Essay

 AP Photo/Bruno Mosconi

 Weisskopf, a Viennese Jewish refugee who worked on the Manhattan Project, developed a skepticism of nuclear weapons as early as the bombing of Nagasaki, which he believed was an error.
 “I believe that the bombing of Nagasaki was a mistake, and I could perhaps even make it stronger.
-One could perhaps call it a crime,” he fulminated.1 After the war, he felt that the most important part of his job had only just begun: his duty to convey the gravity of this new technology and to prevent its employment in any future combat.
+One could perhaps call it a crime,” he fulminated.“War and Peace in the Nuclear Age; Weapon of Choice, The; Interview with Victor Weisskopf, 1986.”
+GBH Openvault.
+After the war, he felt that the most important part of his job had only just begun: his duty to convey the gravity of this new technology and to prevent its employment in any future combat.
 When he was appointed to the Pontifical Academy, he began brainstorming ways that he could use this new position to that end.

 With John Paul’s support, the Pontifical Academy scientists became emissaries of nuclear arms control.
 After a working group meeting in October 1981 that produced a harrowing Statement on the Consequences of the Use of Nuclear Weapons, the pope dispatched delegations to England, France, the United Nations, the United States, and the USSR.